Eyelashes no doubt fall under the category of underrated facial features that greatly affect the overall look of a person.

-Add beans into your meals by serving them as side dishes, including them in your salads, casseroles, pureeing them into dips, whatever you like.
+Add beans to your meals by serving them as side dishes, including them in your salads, and casseroles, pureeing them into dips, or whatever you like.

 Made extremely popular by the cartoon character Popeye, we all probably know of the many health benefits of spinach at this point.